FuelLabs/fuel-indexer/docs/src/reference-guide/components/database/foreign-keys.md

 #### Explicit foreign key breakdown

-- For the most part, this works the same way as implicit foreign key usage
-- However, as you can see, instead of implicitly using `book.id` as the reference column for our `Book` object, we're instead explicitly specifying that we want `book.name` to serve as our foreign key.
-  - Also note that since we're using `book.name` in our foreign key constraint, that column is required to be unique -- via the `@unique` directive
+For the most part, this works the same way as implicit foreign key usage.
+However, as you can see, instead of implicitly using `book.id` as the reference column for our `Book` object, we're instead explicitly specifying that we want `book.name` to serve as our foreign key.
+Also, please note that since we're using `book.name` in our foreign key constraint, that column is required to be unique (via the `@unique` directive).

 > Important:
 >